A Chern-Simons transgression formula for supersymmetric path integrals on spin manifolds: Motivation

 In the appendix, we are going to derive the formula

 This equality has an important consequence: defining the (odd) Chern-Simons current $\mathfrak{C}^{g_\bullet}$ by

 one gets the transgression formula

-so that the homology class induced by $\mathfrak{J}^g$ in the homology of (\ref{compldual}) does not depend on a particular choice of a Riemannian metric $g$ on $X$.
-These heuristic considerations show that any mathematically rigorous definition of the supersymmetric current $\mathfrak{J}^g$ should lead to a differential topologic invariant of $X$.
+These heuristic observations dictate that any mathematically rigorous definition of $\mathfrak{J}^{g}$ should admit a Chern-Simons type transgression formula, and that the homology class induced by $\mathfrak{J}^g$ in the homology of (\ref{compldual}) should not depend on a particular choice of a Riemannian metric $g$ on $X$.
+Let us denote this homology class with $\mathfrak{J}$.
+Using Stokes formula it is easy to check that the current